5sControl/min-max/CONTRIBUTING.md

 - Once the PR is approved, we merge your PR.
 Good job!

 ## How to choose an issue
 We use GitHub issues to manage development process.
-If you are not sure where to start, you can try working on one of the "good first issue" labeled issues.
-There are also the issues with "contributions welcome" label.
-These issues may be a bit more complicated but we believe that these issues suit well for outside contributors.
+If you are not sure where to start, you can try working on one of the ["good first issue"](https://github.com/5sControl/min-max/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) labeled issues.
+There are also the issues with ["contributions welcome"](https://github.com/5sControl/min-max/issues?q=is%3Aopen+is%3Aissue+label%3A%22contributions+welcome%22) label.
+These issues may be a bit more complicated but we believe that these issues suit well for outside contributions.

 If you start working on an issue, leave a comment so that other people know that you're working on it.
 You can also use the issue comment thread to coordinate if you are working on an issue in a group.